rodmk/legacy_enhancement_suite/README.md

 ### Combat
 - Attack Buttons are now rendered un-clickable when clicked once.
 This prevents multiple clicks which may break fights (multi-attack error).
+- Show the combat search results page by default.

 Acknowledgements
 ----------------